Engee documentation

 Translating text into Morse code

-Morse code, also known as Morse code, is a system for transmitting text information.
-It is based on the use of two signals of different durations, the dot (short signal) and the dash (long signal).
-This system was developed by the American inventor Samuel Morse in the first half of the 19th century and was one of the first methods of telegraphic communication.
+Morse code, also known as Morse code, is a system for transmitting textual information.
+It is based on the use of two signals of different duration — dots (short signal) and dashes (long signal).
+This system was developed by American inventor Samuel Morse in the first half of the 19th century and became one of the first methods of telegraphic communication.

 Morse code was widely used in telegraphy to transmit messages over long distances.
-It has also found use in radio communications, especially in the maritime and aviation industries.
+It has also found applications in radio communications, especially in the maritime and aviation industries.

-Today, Morse code continues to be studied and used by radio enthusiasts and retro-technology enthusiasts because signal transmission can be done with simple devices such as a telegraph key, and even in poor communication conditions signals can be recognised due to their simplicity.
+Nowadays, Morse code continues to be studied and applied by radio enthusiasts and retro technology enthusiasts, as signal transmission can be carried out using simple devices such as a telegraph key, and even under poor communication conditions, signals can be recognized due to their simplicity.

-Now, based on the theoretical foundations of this system described above, let us define a dictionary for Latin letters and Arabic numerals.
+Now, based on the theoretical foundations of this system described above, we will define a dictionary for Latin letters and Arabic numerals.

 In [ ]: